 SAP's customer data solutions help businesses to manage and understand their customer data.
 The four products in this suite are:

-1. SAP Customer Data Cloud: This product helps businesses to collect, cleanse, and unified customer data from multiple sources.
+1. SAP Customer Data Cloud: This product helps businesses to collect, cleanse, and unify customer data from multiple sources.
 It also provides tools to help businesses to segment and understand their customers.

 2. SAP Master Data Management: This product helps businesses to manage their customer master data.
 It provides tools to help businesses to keep their customer data accurate and up-to-date.